Effective Date: September 12, 2016

 1. DIGITAL SIGNATURE

-By registering for an Upwork account on the Site (an “Account”), or by clicking to accept the Terms of Service when prompted on the Site, you are deemed to have executed this Agreement electronically, effective on the date you register your Account, pursuant to the U.S. Electronic Signatures in Global and National Commerce Act (the E-Sign Act) (15 U.S.C. § 7001, et seq.).
-Your Account registration constitutes an acknowledgement that you are able to electronically receive, download, and print this Agreement, and any amendments.
+By registering for an Upwork account on the Site (an “Account”), or by clicking to accept the Terms of Service when prompted on the Site, you are deemed to have executed this Agreement and the other Terms of Service electronically, effective on the date you register your Account or click to accept the Terms of Service, pursuant to the U.S. Electronic Signatures in Global and National Commerce Act (the E-Sign Act) (15 U.S.C. § 7001, et seq.).
+Your Account registration constitutes an acknowledgement that you are able to electronically receive, download, and print this Agreement, the other Terms of Service, and any amendments.

 2. CONSENT TO USE ELECTRONIC RECORDS

-In connection with this Agreement, you may be entitled to receive certain records, such as contracts, notices, and communications, in writing.
-To facilitate your use of the Site, you give us permission to provide these records to you electronically instead of in paper form.
+In connection with the Terms of Service, you may be entitled to receive certain records from Upwork or our Affiliates, such as contracts, notices, and communications, in writing.
+To facilitate your use of the Site and the Site Services, you give us permission to provide these records to you electronically instead of in paper form.

 2.1 Your Consent and Your Right to Withdraw Consent

-2.2 Keeping Your Email Address Current With Us
+2.2 Keeping Your Address and Email Address Current With Us

 2.3 Hardware and Software You Will Need to Use the Site Services for Your Business